msestak/BlastoutAnalyze/README.md

         BlastoutAnalyze.pm --mode=import_map -if t/data/hs3.phmap_names -d hs_plus -v

     Removes header from map file and writes columns (prot\_id, phylostrata, ti, psname) to tmp file and imports that file into MySQL (needs MySQL connection parameters to connect to MySQL).
+    It can use PS and TI config sections.

 - import\_blastdb\_stats